samdoes-stuff/Photon/README.md

 ## BOM

 I already have the components from my keyboard build.
-Still the prices and the links of the component is given in BOM.csv
+Still the prices and the links of the components are given in BOM.csv